Washington: Olympic National Park

 2 miles, easy to moderate.
 Elwha River; 2 to 4 miles, easy

-You depart for Seattle via the Bainbridge Ferry, stopping en route to enjoy a special lunch provided by your guides.
+You depart for Seattle via the Bainbridge Ferry, stopping en route to enjoy a special lunch provided by your leaders.

 Included Meals: Breakfast, Lunch